Mason City, Iowa

-Mason City is a city and the county seat of Cerro Gordo County, Iowa, United States.
+Mason City is a city in and the county seat of Cerro Gordo County, Iowa, United States.
 The population was 27,338 in the 2020 census.
-Mason City is known for its musical and masonry heritage, as well as being home to a significant collection of Prairie School style architecture.
-The city forms a regional hub for north-central Iowa with nearby Clear Lake.
+Mason City is known for its musical theatre heritage, serving as the inspiration for the town of “River City” in The Music Man.
+It is also home to a significant collection of Prairie School style architecture.
+Along with nearby Clear Lake, the city forms a regional commercial, industrial, and cultural hub for north-central Iowa.

-The Mason City Micropolitan Statistical Area that includes all of Cerro Gordo and Worth counties is located at the transportation junction between Interstate 35 and the Avenue of the Saints.
-Local public education is provided by North Iowa Area Community College and Mason City Community School District.
+The Mason City Micropolitan Statistical Area which includes all of Cerro Gordo and Worth counties is located at the transportation junction between Interstate 35 and the Avenue of the Saints.
+Geographically, Des Moines is located 120 miles to the south, and the Twin Cities of Minneapolis-Saint Paul are 135 miles to the north, making the local area approximately halfway between the two metropolitan areas.

+Points of interest include the Charles H. MacNider Art Museum, historic East Park, the Prairie Rock Trails Bike Park, and the Meredith Willson boyhood home and museum.
+The most significant Prairie School structures are the Frank Lloyd Wright designed Stockman House, home of the Architectural Interpretive Center and the Park Inn Hotel-City National Bank, Wright’s last remaining intact hotel.
+Rock Crest-Rock Glen, the world’s largest unified neighborhood made up of Prairie School homes is also in the city.
+Public education is provided by North Iowa Area Community College and Mason City Community School District.
 The Winnebago River traverses the community to the southeast.